-As part of its teaching and research activities, the Institute collects and processes your personal data if you browse the site, use the admission forms or interact with the Institute in the course of using the site.
+As part of its academic, research and continuing education activities, the Institute collects and processes your personal data when you browse the website, fill in registration forms or interact with the Institute while on the website.

 In accordance with applicable legislation, the Institute is committed to respecting your privacy and protecting your personal data.

-By using our site and services, you acknowledge that you have read the terms of this Policy.
+By using our website and our services you acknowledge that you have read the terms of this Policy.

-All your personal data processed by the Institute under this Policy are controlled by the Institute, which is the Data Controller for processing your personal data.
+All your personal data processed by the Institute in the context of this Policy are controlled by the Institute, which is considered to be the data controller.

 Our address is as follows: